A comprehensive guide to all types of background checks

 The financial regulations check helps verify if the candidate, under consideration, has in the past handled responsibilities related to financially regulated activities.
 The checks will reveal information of any past disciplinary action(s) initiated by the concerned financial regulatory authority, or financial sanctions imposed by any country.
 This check is especially important for roles in the financial services industry.

 Psychometric tests are conducted to assess a candidate's performance concerning skills, knowledge, ability, personality traits, and job/academic potential.
-The three key areas of psychometric tests are - aptitude tests, behavioral tests, and assessment centers.
+The three key areas of psychometric tests are - aptitude tests, behavioural tests, and assessment centres.

 Psychometric testing involves, besides responding to the test questions, dealing with time constraints.